 Packet first, brief the Geneva side second, run the US cadence third.
 The order keeps Swiss discretion intact while making the US side legible.

 The Geneva relationship is the introduction.
 The US family office does not transfer the trust the Geneva bank earned over decades to the new counterparty by association.
 The US allocator runs a separate evaluation track on every referred firm and uses US criteria.
 When the materials handed across the corridor are Swiss in register, the US side does not have the inputs to run that track.
 The referral does not fail because the introduction was weak.
-It fails because the materials behind it were not built for the US reader.
+It fails because the materials behind it were not built for the US buyer.

 Quantified outcome against a US peer set, a US-comparable performance window, US regulatory standing where applicable, and a clear US point of contact.
 The Swiss reference letter speaks to character and longevity.
 The US family office is filtering for fit against the rest of its portfolio.
 Two different evidence stacks.
 The Swiss stack does not substitute for the US stack and the US allocator does not build the substitute in their head.